tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

   ![Images/colab08.png](Images/colab08.png)

-* After a few seconds, all the cells will run on the Google cloud!
+* After a few seconds, all of the cells will run on the Google cloud!

 Explain to students that it's possible to install new libraries in Google Colab by running the following command